Statue of Amy Winehouse: Description and history

 Amy Winehouse (1983–2011) was a British singer and songwriter who had become strongly associated with Camden Town until her death in 2011.
 Winehouse died at her nearby Camden Square home of alcohol poisoning on 23 July 2011.
 The 1.59 m tall statue depicts Winehouse with her hand on her hip, wearing high heels, and with her signature beehive hairstyle.
 The singer's statue also wears a Star of David necklace and on the day of the unveiling had a real red rose in her hair.
 The charcoal grey work was created by the sculptor Scott Eaton, who said that it had been designed to convey Winehouse's "attitude and strength, but also give subtle hints of insecurity".

 Eaton had gained the commission after showing his ideas to Winehouse's father.
 The sculpture was not meant to reflect a particular picture or outfit but was intended to capture an amalgamation of her appearances.
 The sculptor drew attention to the position of her arms, with one hand resting on her hip and the other holding the edge of her skirt.
 Small details like this and the way the figure's foot turn inwards were intended to give a "personality" to the statue.

 The statue's original intended location was in the Roundhouse music venue in nearby Chalk Farm, but due to poor public accessibility at that site the work was instead erected in the Stables Market.
 It was unveiled by Winehouse's friend, the actress Barbara Windsor, in the presence of Winehouse's parents, Mitch and Janis Winehouse, on 14 September 2014, which would have been the singer's 31st birthday.

 Recent history

-The statue was at the centre of an alleged antisemitic incident in February 2024, after a pro-Palestine sticker was placed over the singer's Star of David necklace as a response to the Israel Hamas War.
+The statue was at the centre of an antisemitic incident in February 2024, after a pro-Palestine sticker was placed over the singer's Star of David necklace as a response to the Gaza War.
 The Environment Secretary, Steve Barclay, called the incident "deeply concerning".